Financial-Times/ft-origami/docs/syntax/origamijson.md

 </tr><tr>
 	<td><code>&nbsp;&nbsp;keywords</code></td>
 	<td>string*</td>
 	<td>Keywords related to the component to help discovery in the Registry.
-These can be stored as a comma separate string, i.e. "colours, palette, pink" for <code>o-colors</code>.</td>
+These should be stored as a comma separate string, i.e. "colours, palette, pink" for <code>o-colors</code>.</td>
 </tr><tr>
 	<td><code>&nbsp;&nbsp;origamiCategory</code></td>
 	<td>string*</td>